The future

 Either on the cap / crown, or on the label.

-Yes, refillable containers follow the same process as single-use containers, they just cannot be compacted.
+Yes, both refillable and reusable cups and containers follow the same process as single-use containers, they just cannot be compacted.

 Yes, manual collection points are fully supported in Smart DRS.
 Additionally, Smart DRS saves retail and storage space because the containers are compressed prior to their return.